2026 Men's European Volleyball Championship Pool D

 Pool D is one of four pools of the preliminary round of the 2026 Men's European Volleyball Championship.
 The pool consists of the France, Germany, Latvia, co-hosts Romania, Switzerland and Turkey.
 The matches were played at BTarena in Cluj-Napoca from 9 to 16 September 2026.
 The top four teams will advance to the final round.
+The progressing teams were France, Germany, co-hosts Romania and Latvia.